petesramek/microservices-vs-virtual-actors/docs/17-known-limitations.md

 This is useful for local diagnostics, but it is not a full tracing platform.

+Production applications should generally use end-to-end OpenTelemetry-based observability.
 A production-grade observability stack would likely include:

 - W3C Trace Context
-- `Activity` / `ActivitySource`
+- .NET `Activity` and `ActivitySource`
-- OpenTelemetry
+- OpenTelemetry instrumentation
 - trace export
 - metrics export
 - structured log aggregation